-But, I now have a relatively simple test for organizations, as far as just figuring out how much they adopted a machine learning or machine intelligent mindset.
-If there are senior technical people who have threatened to quit because they're so unhappy with the reliance that the organization's making on machine learning, then that is a good sign.
-That is because, at its core, an awful lot of machine learning models go antithetical to all the things that I learned as a software developer because I am now trusting a bunch of probabilistic models in ways that I should never have before.
-I am also now unable to understand at its core to dig into all the actual instructions; to understand what somebody's actually working on.
+But, I now have a relatively simple test for organizations, as far as just figuring out how much they’ve adopted a machine learning or machine intelligent mindset.
+And that is if there are senior technical people who have threatened to quit because they're so unhappy with the reliance that the organization's making on machine learning, then that is a good sign.
+That is because, at its core, an awful lot of machine learning models go antithetical to all the things that I learned as a software developer.
+Right?
+Because I am now trusting a bunch of probabilistic models in ways that I should never have before and I am also now unable to understand at its core ─ to dig into all the actual instructions; to understand what somebody's actually working on.
 And, that is a huge cultural shift.
 It's incredibly difficult.

 Michael Krigsman: So, what is it about machine intelligence and these various derivatives: machine learning, AI, deep learning, cognitive computing, and so forth?
 What is it about them that has these profound implications for society, culture, and organizations as you were just describing?
 Why, and in what ways, are these technologies different from traditional software?

 You know, the first step is to write software that is probabilistic, and that you will trust to do a bunch of different things.
 That's the first step.
-Then, a second step, which is still poorly understood, is what are the actual business implications for this?
+The second step, which is still poorly understood, is “What are the actual business implications for this?
 How does it actually change the economics of my business?
 How should I be charging my customer differently?
-How do my moats get developed differently?
-And on that side, I actually spend a fair amount of time talking to people who then have been trying to run machine learning-related businesses for the last three years.
+How do my moats get developed differently?’
+And on that side, I actually spend a fair amount of time talking to people who then have been trying to run machine-learning related businesses for the last few years.
 And, I think there are a lot of open questions around that.

-One interesting example is if you think about traditional SaaS … It's weird to say, "traditional SaaS," right?
-SaaS has only been so popular for the last ten-fifteen years, but if you were to think about most great SaaS companies, they've spent a lot of their time convincing me, as a customer, that my data is safe in their cloud; which really just means their servers, right?
-So, I now trust them; and they spent a lot of time convincing me that this is both cheaper and more effective, and also that my data is safe.
+One interesting example is if you think about traditional SaaS.
+It's weird to say, "traditional SaaS," right?
+SaaS has only been so popular for the last 10-15 years.
+But if you were to think about most great SaaS companies, they've spent a lot of their time convincing me, as a customer, that my data is safe in their cloud.
+Which really just means their servers, right?
+So, I now trust them.
+And they spent a lot of time convincing me that this is both cheaper and more effective, and also that my data is safe.
 It's protected.
-This is also sort of why you have an awful lot of technical architecture talk that really is just marketing to convince me that my data's safe in their servers.
+This is also why you have an awful lot of technical architecture talk that really is just marketing to convince me that my data's safe in their servers.
 So, that's interesting, right?

 But, in a machine learning world, where the data from different customers is actually all additive, traditional SaaS companies have a hard time telling me that my data is going to be used by another customer, right?
 And I think that that shift in thinking about how the business is run, and my relationship with my vendor, is something that an awful lot of SaaS companies are going to have a hard time with.
 This is in part because their terms of services assume that their data was never designed to be folded into someone else's model.
-And so, that's an example to me of chain sums set of changes in how businesses will be run for software companies, and changes that we don't understand yet and that we're just figuring out.
+And so, that's an example to me of the change… some set of changes in how businesses will be run for software companies.
+And changes that we don't understand yet and that we're just figuring out.

 Michael Krigsman: What about the changes that are implied for companies?
 I mean, for example, you’re so focused on the future of work, and yet the moment that you begin to connect machine intelligence; artificial intelligence; to the future of work, a lot of people become very concerned about their jobs.